Lima001/UFPR-FGMC/README.md

 To request access, please follow these steps:
 1. Review the [**license agreement**](./pdfs/license_agreement.pdf).
-2. Sign the agreement and email the completed document to Rayson Laroca at **rayson@ppgia.pucpr.br**.
+2. Sign the agreement and email the completed document to Rayson Laroca (who also manages access to the [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset) at **rayson@ppgia.pucpr.br**.
 3. Ensure your request is sent from a valid university email account (e.g., .edu, .ac, or similar).

 You can expect to receive a download link within 1-5 business days.
 Please note that failure to follow these instructions may result in your request not being processed.